 Change Management- How to Break Through Group Inertia

 Inertia is the tendency of an object to resist change and stay in its current state of motion.
 There are formulary solutions that mathematically calculate the amount of force needed for an object to break away from its current trajectory.
-You don’t have to be a physics scientist, calculating this formula to understand the challenges of change management leaders encounter daily when trying to roll out organizational initiatives or coach employees in behavioral improvements.
+You don’t have to be a physicist, calculating this formula to understand the challenges of change management leaders encounter daily when trying to roll out organizational initiatives or coach employees in behavioral improvements.

 As leaders, we all struggle with this scientific law, consciously or unconsciously.
 We often see how hard it is for companies and employees that have a certain momentum to make changes, even if on the surface the change is a welcomed one.
 We know the saying: “Old habits die hard!”